dr-matt-smith/pandoc-thesis-template/README.md

 - https://github.com/jgm/pandoc/wiki/User-contributed-templates

-## Using Bibtex rather than CSL for reference database
+## Using BibTeX rather than CSL for reference database

 If you prefer, or have an existing Bibtex set of references, you can easily switch from CSL to Bibtex in the `composer.json` scripts

-- copy your `references.bib` into the `05_references` directory
+- add your reference entries to the  `references.bib` in the `05_references` directory

 - in `composer.json` in this line `--bibliography=05_references/references.json` change the prefix from `.json` to `.bib`